b3nNn/bottle-royale/README.md

-# 🚧🚧 Bottle Royale - A Battle Royale Arena for JS Programming Challenges 🚧🚧
+# 🚧🚧 (DRAFT) Bottle Royale - A Battle Royale Arena for JS Programming Challenges 🚧🚧

 Implement your strategy for surviving with **javascript** and challenge opponents in a **battle royale** environnement.